AaronBenDaniel/AaronBenDanielWebsite/content/about.md

 {{< figure src="/img/other/pfp.webp" width="500" >}}

 My name is Aaron BenDaniel, I am a junior (class of 2025) at the Medford Vocational Technical High School in Medford, Massachusetts.
 I am in the Robotics & Engineering vocational shop and am a member of the Medford Robotics Team, Sunk Robotics.
-Sunk Robotics is a two-time international competitor in the MATE ROV Competition.
+Sunk Robotics is a three-time international competitor in the MATE ROV Competition.

 I am interested in general engineering, CAD, PCB Design, CNC milling, and manufacturing.